How To Start Calisthenics: A Beginner’s Guide (2026)

 Anyone can practice calisthenics.
 In fact, you’ve probably done it before with basic movements such as squats and lunges for training legs, to Russian twists and leg raises for strengthening your core.
 Consider these to be the simplest form of exercise with no fancy equipment required, and you can do them anywhere and anytime.

-The word “Calisthenics” is derived from two Ancient Greek words: Kallos (beautiful), and Stenos (strength).
+The word “Calisthenics” is derived from two Ancient Greek words: Kallos (beautiful), and Sthenos (strength).
 This is the art of utilizing one’s own body weight as resistance for the purpose of developing a physique.
 Unlike gymnastics, this can be practiced outdoors and it is also known as “street workout”.

 Beginner Calisthenics Workout